 There are 16 categories of mustard to be tasted and scored.
 You will help determine the Gold, Silver, and Bronze medal winners for each category.
 Examples of categories are Honey, Dijon, Spirit, Hot Pepper, and Exotic mustards, as well as mustard-based Dressings and BBQ Sauces.

 Medals are awarded to the top three mustards in each category and a Grand Champion award will go to the best of the gold medal winners.
 We notify all the winners after the judges make their final decisions in late April.
 The National Mustard Museum will host a medal presentation event in early May and will send a press release to the trade and consumer media.
+Winners will be notified by phone or email on or about May 15, 2015.

 Barry Levenson, Judge Coordinator and Museum Curator